A 5 Day Iceland Itinerary for Travelling in May

 With breakfast sorted, we checked out of the hotel and put all of our luggage in the car.
 Then we took a walk back towards the waterfront to go on our first boat tour of the day.
 Special Tours have a number of different tours to choose from and have great reviews, so we were really excited to be going on their Puffin Watching tour (€38 per person).
 There are many puffin tours in Iceland, but most of them are in the northern area of the country, which is why finding one in Reykjavik was perfect for us.
 It only lasts 1 hour, so it's a great option if you're on a tight schedule or don't do well on long boat journeys.
 The small boat circles around a little island full of puffins, so you can get some nice shots of them and see them in their natural habitat.

 After the tour, we decided to walk along the waterfront for a bit in the direction of our hotel so we could pick up our car.
 We also cut through the city centre and stopped at one of the many cafes along the way for smoothies and a little rest.
 I found the best way to save money in Reykjavik was to purchase the City Card, which gives you entry into all of the city's key museums and thermal pools, as well as a few added bonuses too such as free public transportation!
+While we were walking, we came across a number of historic sites in Reykjavik that were off the beaten path too.

 We also stopped to look at the famous church, Hallgrímskirkja.
 The church is free to go inside, but it's a lot more interesting on the outside.
 So if you don't have time to go in it, don't worry you aren't missing much.
+If you're visiting Reykjavik on a budget, check out Free and Cheap Things to do in Reykjavik, Iceland by The Directionally Challenged Traveler for some great travel tips.

 From here, we went and picked up our car and drove back to the dock area to go on our second boat tour of the day with Special Tours.
 We chose the combo ticket for this tour, which was the Whale Watching & Whales of Iceland Exhibition (€81 per person).
 Special Tours have great reviews, and offer the best whale watching in Reykjavik.
 The tour takes around 3hrs, and in the event you don't see any whales you're welcome to try again free of charge, either on the same day or another one of your choosing.
 I have terrible luck with these things, so we didn't see any unfortunately, and we didn't have any time in our schedule to go on a second tour, but it was still a nice experience.
 The second part of the ticket gives you access to a whale exhibition nearby which is interesting to visit.